mrwillbarnz/100-days-of-code/log.md

 ### Day 0: February 6, 2020

-**Today's Progress**: Discovered the challenge, prepared for battle!
+**Today's Progress:** Discovered the challenge, prepared for battle!

 - Discovered 100 Days of Code online! ![100-Days-Of-Code](https://www.100daysofcode.com/)
 - Forked the original repo to start this challenge